Chris1320/ArchariosFramework/README.md

     + Termux Development Team: Termux Android Emulator

 ## Requirements
-+ Tested Operating Systems are Kali, Mint, Ubuntu, Termux Terminal Emulator for Android, and Cygwin Terminal Emulator for Windows
++ Tested Operating Systems are Kali, Mint, Ubuntu, and Termux Terminal Emulator for Android.

 + Not yet tested for Windows Operating Systems...

-+ Worked on your operating system but not listed here?
-Please contact us and we'll be happy to include it here!
+And sorry, we are not planning to suppport Windows OS.

 + Internet Connection. (for performing remote attacks and/or updating)
 + Python Interpreter version 3.